OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

 .. [#f2] Refer to the `LESS documentation <http://lesscss.org/#using-less>`_ on how to do that.
 If you are developing
          your plugin under Windows you might also want to give `WinLESS <http://winless.org/>`_ a look which will run in the background and keep your CSS files up to date with your various project's LESS files automatically.
+.. [#f3] Please always consult the Jinja documentation at `jinja.octoprint.org <http://jinja.octoprint.org>`_ instead of
+         the current stable documentation available at Jinja's project page.
+The reason for that is that for backwards compatibility reasons OctoPrint currently sadly has to rely on an older version of Jinja.
+The documentation available at `jinja.octoprint.org <http://jinja.octoprint.org>`_ matches that older version.